L'Aile de feu | Wing of Fire

 Jeanne Leuba

-Journalist, writer and poet Jeanne Leuba (8 Nov.
-1882, Paris – 24 July 1979, Lettenbach, Austria) depicted in her novels the status of local and expatriate women in colonial Indochina, while getting involved into archaeological and historic research after marrrying EFEO director Henri Parmentier in 1905.
+Journalist, novelist and poet Jeanne Leuba (8 Nov.
+1882, Paris – 24 July 1979, Pettenbach, Austria) depicted in her novels the status of local and expatriate women in colonial Indochina, while getting involved into archaeological and historic research after marrrying EFEO director Henri Parmentier in 1905.

-Trained in her youth to become a concert pianist, Jeanne Leuba traveled together with Parmentier to the remotest places around Cambodia and Annam, publishing a book about Angkor as early as 1914, and several studies about the Cham ethnic minority.
+Trained in her youth to become a concert pianist, Jeanne Leuba traveled together with Parmentier to the remotest places around Cambodia and Annam, publishing an essay about the ruins of Angkor as early as 1914, and several studies about the Cham ethnic minority.
+As a poetess, she was recognized after the 1913 publication of Tristesse du soleil, and poet and translator René Crayssac (18 Sept.
+1883 — 22 June 1940) devoted her a long and enthusiastic portrait (under the pen name of Mat Giang in Revue indochinoise, July 1917), praising her talent and noting that she was brune, plus que jolie, vraiment belle” [“a more than pretty, really beautiful brunette”].

 jeanne-leuba-1922-hanoi.png#asset:4251